ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

           }

     msg
-      Return code or abend resulting from the job submission.
+      Return code resulting from the job submission.

       | **type**: str
       | **sample**: CC 0000

     msg_code
-      Return code extracted from the `msg` so that it can be evaluated.
-For example, ABEND(S0C4) would yield "S0C4".
+      Return code extracted from the `msg` so that it can be evaluated as a string.

       | **type**: str
-      | **sample**: S0C4

     msg_txt
       Returns additional information related to the job.

       | **type**: str
-      | **sample**: JCL Error detected.
-Check the data dumps for more information.
+      | **sample**: The job completion code (CC) was not available in the job output, please review the job log."

     code
-      Return code converted to integer value (when possible).
+      Return code converted to an integer value (when possible).
 For JCL ERRORs, this will be None.

       | **type**: int